 6. Charities that can help

 Research commissioned by the Salvation Army found that almost 3 million people in Australia know at least five families who will experience poverty at Christmas.
-3.7 people are worried about how they will pay for Christmas.
+3.7 million people are worried about how they will pay for Christmas.

 If you or someone you know is facing poverty at Christmas (or any other time) remember, you don’t have to do this alone.
-There are that help over Christmas.
+There are charities that help over Christmas.
 Here are just a few:

 Christmas doesn’t have to be all about money and spending and stuff.
 Like anything, it’s what you make of it.
 Shifting the focus from getting stuff to spending quality time with family or friends takes the stress out of Christmas and adds back the magic.

 Have you ever been broke for Christmas?
 What are your tips for making the most of it?
 Let us know in the comments below.

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.